 During recent years, we have been diversifying our stock of trees.
 (This has also been in response to the threat of climate change.)
 You may notice that woodland and hedge plantings now feature beech, lime, hornbeam, oak, hazel, field maple and many others.
 None of these face threats on the same scale as ADB, at least at the moment.

 What can I do about it?
 When on any part of the Estate, please keep to public rights of way, and be alert & careful of hazards.
 When we have to remove weak trees, please follow all signs and directions.
-If you see an ash tree which looks hazardous, please do contact us via the website www.somptingestate.com.
+If you see an ash tree which looks hazardous, please do contact us via the Contacts page on our website www.somptingestate.com.

 We hope that the Estate can continue to be enjoyed to the same extent as before, regardless of how severe the impact of ADB turns out to be.
 There is more information on ADB on the Forestry Commission and Woodland Trust websites.